Sensory Cascades and Pathways – Natural and Artificial Neural Networks

 Olfaction in animals

-Although morphologically dissimilar, and separated by 500 million years of evolution, fruit flies and mice have analogous olfactory circuitry (P. Y. Wang et al., 2021).
+Although morphologically dissimilar, and separated by 500 million years of , fruit flies and mice have analogous olfactory circuitry (P. Y. Wang et al., 2021).
 This similarity is due to the process of convergent evolution, where they both independently evolved these systems to perform similar tasks.

 In fruit flies, olfaction is initiated by the binding of different odourants to their olfactory receptors on the surface of their antennae (P. Y. Wang et al., 2021).
 Olfactory receptor neurons (ORNs) will then express one of 50 different olfactory receptors (ORs).
 When receptor neurons express the same receptor, they converge onto a glomerulus within the antennal lobe of the brain.
 Then, projection neurons (PNs) send axons to neurons in the lateral horns where it mediates innate behaviours.
 Signals are also sent to Kenyon cells (KCs) in the mushroom body (MB) where it is translated into associative memories and learned behaviours (Figure 3).